NET WORTH: $200 million estimated

-BACKGROUND: Bosack grew up near Philadelphia and attended the University of Pennsylvania’s Wharton School for his undergrad before heading to Stanford to study computer science.
-It was in the Stanford Business School lab that Bosack met his future wife and business partner, Sandy Lerner, with whom he cofounded Cisco Systems.
+BACKGROUND: Leonard Bosack grew up near Philadelphia and attended the University of Pennsylvania’s Wharton School for his undergrad before heading to Stanford to study computer science.
+It was in the Stanford Business School lab that Bosack met his future--and now ex--wife and business partner, Sandy Lerner, with whom he cofounded Cisco Systems.
 After the company went public, Lerner was eventually forced out, causing Bosack to resign in protest.
-The $170 million they received may seem small for a company valued at over $6 billion just a few years after they left; it would have been more if they’d held on to their stock options a few years longers.

 ANIMAL WELFARE: It seems that Bosack’s contributions in animal welfare stem from Lerner’s passion, but it is nevertheless his money going to these organizations as well as hers.
 Grantees include a variety of organizations working on animal welfare and rights issues, such as Born Free USA, the International Fund for Animal Welfare, the Austin Zoo, the Association of Veterinarians for Animal Rights, NC Veterinary Medical Foundation, WildEarth Guardians, the African Elephant Conservation Trust, and SPAY/USA.
 Aside from David Duffield’s Maddie’s Fund, they have been some of the largest contributors in this space.
 They also fund academic research, such as The Center for Conservation Biology at the University of Washington.
 Steady sums have also gone to Western University of Health Sciences in Pomona, California, largely towards a veterinary clinical center.